 Don't give him the opportunity to pee or poop in the house.
 You could be setting him up to fail and it may cause a set-back in any progress you've made so far.

-I admit potty training isn't always going to be easy, but if you watch him closely and you'll soon notice tell-tale signals that he's about to pee or poop!
+I admit potty training your puppy isn't always going to be easy, but if you watch him closely you'll soon notice tell-tale signals that he's about to pee or poop!

 These little nuggets of behavior to watch out for are:

 The minute you see any of these signs, scoop him up and take him straight outside to his toilet area.

 When potty training your puppy try not to leave him alone for any longer than a couple of minutes.

 You can almost guarantee that if you leave him for any longer, he'll have an 'accident' while you're gone.
 You will return to find a little puddle (or parcel!) has suddenly appeared on your best rug!